MicahOlson/galactic-age/README.md

   * Navigate to the top level of the project directory.
     `$ cd galactic-age/`

+  * Install all application dependencies using `npm` (node package manager) ([how to install npm](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)).
+    `$ npm install`

+  * Then build a distribution bundle by running the following.
+This will create the version of `index.html` you will access as discussed below.
+    `$ npm run build`

-  * To view the site locally, open the file called `index.html` in your default browser.
+  * To view the site locally, start the preconfigured development server to automatically launch the site in your default browser.
+    `$ npm run start`

+    * You could also open the file called `index.html` in the project's `dist/` subdirectory to view a static version.
+    `$ cd dist/`
     `$ open index.html`

-    * Alternatively, you can navigate to the project directory through your system's GUI file manager, then double-click `index.html` to open it in your default browser.
+    * Alternatively, you can navigate to these project directories through your system's GUI file manager, then double-click `index.html` to open it in your default browser.

   * To edit the project, open the files in your preferred code editor.
 Here are some recommendations:
     * [Visual Studio Code](https://code.visualstudio.com) - "Code editing.
 Redefined."